Seance1723/sitepulsewp/README.md

 - 1.1.0 Added user tracking column and detail toggle.
 - 1.0.3 Website monitoring module and bug fix for log details toggle.
 - 1.0.5 Added KPI cards and security monitoring with failed login tracking.
+- 1.0.6 Backup scheduling with restore and delete options.